SpEm1822/Eye-Trackin-Gaze-Prediction/README.md

 # FAQ
 1) What are the datasets?

 The original dataset comes from the [GazeCapture](http://gazecapture.csail.mit.edu/) project.
 The dataset involves over 1400 subjects and results in more than 2 million face images.
-Due to the limitation of computation power, a much [smaller dataset](http://hugochan.net/download/eye_tracker_train_and_val.npz) with 48000 training samples and 5000 validation samples was used here.
+Due to the limitation of computation power, a much [smaller dataset] with 48000 training samples and 5000 validation samples was used here.
 Each sample contains 5 items: face, left eye, right eye, face mask and labels.

-# Other implementations
-For pytorch implementations, see [GazeCapture](https://github.com/CSAILVision/GazeCapture).